tnichols83/three29-color-picker-test/README.md

 ## Official Requirements List
 1. Updating the existing colors on the page should utilize AJAX/JSON.
 ES6 code is encouraged, do not worry about browser support.
+No page refresh.
-On no other part of this page will you be explicitly required to utilize JS other than the deletion confirmation message.
+2. Make sure to include some confirmation message when deleting colors.
-2. Do not use jQuery.
+3. Do not use jQuery.
-3. You should be able to update/delete/create colors on the list.
+4. You should be able to update/delete/create colors on the list.
-4. You are required to use the default picker element which will have a hex value on the input.
+5. You are required to use the default picker element which will have a hex value on the input.
 Part of the task is to challenge you to convert between this and the structure used in database schema in a clean way.
-5. You are required to store the value in the database table format provided.
+6. You are required to store the value in the database table format provided.
 Do not modify the DB schema in any way.

 ## Extra Credit